Cover photo of The Silverlake – Los Feliz Secret Stairs. Painted by Artists Carla O’Brien, Mandon Bossi, and Corinne Carrey.

 ~~~

-Sadly, some of the businesses mentioned here have shuttered but stay alive in my memories.
-As an artist intimately familiar with the evolving nature of LA’s glimmering allure and deeper vulnerabilities, I recognize the insecurities that now touch so many of our lives.
+Sadly, some of the businesses mentioned here have shuttered, but they stay alive in my memories.
+As an artist intimately familiar with LA’s evolving allure and deeper vulnerabilities, I recognize the insecurities that now touch so many of our lives.

-I was beyond lucky to live for nearly 10 years in a guest house located directly across the street from Rodeo Drive.
+I was beyond lucky to live in a guest house for nearly 10 years, directly across the street from Rodeo Drive.
 I still hear from friends in that neighborhood.
 But life could not be more different now.
 The purpose of this visit was a dear friend’s wedding, which was an unforgettably romantic, private affair.
 My now ex-husband had never been to Los Angeles before, and we could only stay for a couple of days after the big event.
-These photos were taken on our quick getaway.

 We were already dressed up and wanted to see the Millennium Biltmore, which is inspired by the ancient Roman city of Pompeii.
 This architectural masterpiece did not disappoint.
 It features breathtaking high ceilings, marble balustrades, and heavy Roman piers.

-It was thrilling to pair the .925 sterling silver “FREEDOM” Affirmation Bird I designed with a ballgown!
-Creating art gives my imagination flight, no matter what else is going on around me.
-This signature work is a reminder to face life’s challenges like a bird navigating storms.
+I’ll never forget how thrilled I was to pair the .925 sterling silver “FREEDOM” Affirmation Bird I designed with a ball gown!
+Creating artwork can give your imagination flight, no matter what else is going on in your life.
+This signature work symbolizes facing life’s challenges like a bird navigating storms.
 Amid turbulent winds, she reminds us to treasure special moments.
-I dream of turning my artistic creations into a fine jewelry line one day.

 This work of fine art inspired me to write the following poem: